Azure-Samples/document-intelligence-code-samples/.NET(v4.0_Preview)/README.md

 # Azure Document Intelligence client SDK Samples

-> Note: on July 2023, the Azure Cognitive Services Form Recognizer service was renamed to Azure AI Document Intelligence.
+>- Note: on July 2023, the Azure Cognitive Services Form Recognizer service was renamed to Azure AI Document Intelligence.
 Any mentions of Form Recognizer or Document Intelligence in documentation refer to the same Azure service.
+>- The contents of this folder apply to the latest version: **v4.0 (Preview)** .
+You can click  **[v3.1 (GA)](../v3.1(GA)/.NET(v3.1_GA)/README.md/)**  to view earlier versions.

 Azure AI Document Intelligence is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features: